utilmeta/utype/docs/en/guide/cls.md

 ### Custom `__init__` function
-Any predefined parsing options sometimes cannot replace the flexibility brought by custom function logic, so utype supports custom initialization `__init__` functions in data classes to achieve more customized parsing logic, such as
+Any predefined parsing options sometimes cannot replace the flexibility brought by custom function logic, so utype supports custom initialization `__init__` functions in dataclasses to achieve more customized parsing logic, such as

 ```python
 from utype import Schema, exc